mah0001/metadata-editor-docs-v2/documenting_image.md

 # Documenting an image

+"Although photographs may be more explicit than a long discourse for humans, they don’t describe themselves in term of content as texts do.
+For texts, authors use many clues to indicate what they are talking about: titles, abstract, keywords, etc. which may be used for automatic cataloguing.
+Searching for photos must rely on manual cataloguing, or relate texts and documents that come with the photos."
+(Source: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.43.5077&rep=rep1&type=pdf)

 ## Metadata standards

 This chapter explains how to document digital images using the Metadata Editor.
 Digital images are electronic files typically stored in formats such as JPG, PNG, or TIFF.
 These may include photographs taken by digital cameras, computer-generated graphics, or scanned images.
 The Metadata Editor applies metadata standards to ensure that images are discoverable, accessible, and usable.
 To achieve this, metadata should cover: